Zyxavy/homelab-journey/docs/2-Installation.md

 2. Choose the USB flash drive as the boot source.

 3. Proceed with the installation.
-The **Graphical Install** option is very intuitive and recommended for beginners.
+The **Graphical Install** relatively easy to understand.

 4. During disk partitioning, I chose to use **LVM (Logical Volume Manager)** so that the partitions can be resized later using tools like **GParted**.